Harcourts International: Franchising

+Stephen Collins introduced the current franchise model in 1988 when Harcourts celebrated its centenary.
 Harcourts operates a full-service real-estate franchise model which covers residential, commercial, rural, urban projects and property management.
 Harcourts also operates mortgage booking with the Mortgage Express business, across New Zealand and Australia.
+Harcourts offers franchise opportunities supported by training programs, support systems, complete software management, and nationwide promotional campaigns.
+Franchise owners can access mentoring through a network of over 780 offices worldwide.

 Operations

 Harcourts operates an international support and development team consisting of directors, finance, marketing, technology, training, franchise development, and value-added services.
 Each market where the brand operates has an on-the-ground support team to deliver these products, services, and assistance to Harcourts franchisees.